sachinNishalka/Flash-Chat-App/README.md

 }

 ```
-10. suppose if we want to change the way of moving of fish
+10. suppose if we want to change the way of moving of fish and a bird to something else
 ``` dart
 void main(){
     Animal().move();